-Once the Commission receives your application, all parties to the proceedings (i.e. any person who was a party to the proceedings before the Director of Liquor Licensing) will be notified whether:
+Once the commission receives your application, all interested persons (i.e., any person who was a party to the proceedings before the Director of Liquor Licensing) will be notified whether:

 A directions hearing, if required, is usually held on the earliest available dates of the parties to determine preliminary matters before the final hearing.
-All parties to the proceeding are informed of the date, time and hearing room number.
+All interested persons are informed of the date, time and hearing room number.

-At the directions hearing, directions may be given on the management of the progress of the matter, and lodgment of submissions.
+At the directions hearing, directions may be given on the management of the progress of the matter, and lodgement of submissions.

-Although the Commission endeavours to hear applications as expeditiously as possible, the hearings are scheduled depending on the availability of the Commissioners and all the parties to the proceeding.
-Generally a matter is heard and determined within 8-10 weeks from the date of lodgement of the review application.
+Although the commission endeavours to hear applications as expeditiously as possible, the hearings are scheduled depending on the availability of the commissioners and all interested persons.

 Any person involved in a hearing may be represented by a lawyer or other relevant person (see below).